MPOS/php-mpos/README.md

 ==========

 Since this is a heavy WIP there is no official support yet.
-The frontend might work already but the entire backend (cronjobs) has not been modified from the original yet and *will not work*.
+The frontend might work already but the entire backend (cronjobs) are currently focused on but *not working yet*.
 If you have a working backend please get in touch with me - maybe with some collaboration this project could be a great starting point for anyone that likes to run their own pool.